ralampay/omnidex/docs/engine/tool_routing.md

 - this is a persistence action, not a content-generation task
 - the artifact already exists in session state
-- the planner previously failed intermittently by stopping too early
+- the planner previously failed intermittently by stopping too early or by emitting incomplete save plans

 ## Planned Tool Execution